KAPIL-MALI/C-CONTENT/README.md

 12.LINE NO.326 = OPERATOR PRESEDENCE AND ASSOCIATIVITY
 13.LINE NO.369 = CONTROL STATEMENTS(TYPES AND DIFFERENCE BETWEEN if-else and switch case statements)
 14.LINE NO.388 = TYPES OF LOOPS(ALL THREE NICELY EXPLAINED)
+15.LINE NO.523 = BREAK AND CONTINUE STATEMENT WITH A LITTLE STRANGE NOTE.